conor-99/HackTrinity19Writeups/README.md

 #### Solution:

-This is another OpenVPN challenge so we can just repeat the steps from 'Welcome' when setting up.
+This is another OpenVPN challenge so we can just repeat the steps from *Welcome* when setting up.

 The challenge statement made it clear that we'd need to listen to the traffic on our VPN interface.
 If we open up Wireshark and start listening to the `tap0` interface set up by OpenVPN we'll quickly find our flag: